Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Urogynecologists (an obstetrician/gynecologist who specializes in the care of women with pelvic floor dysfunction) and general ob/gyn physicians on the medical staff at Baylor offer comprehensive evaluation of female bladder and pelvic floor function, include urodynamics testing and cystoscopy.
+Urogynecologists (an obstetrician/gynecologist who specializes in the care of women with pelvic floor dysfunction), and general ob/gyn physicians on the medical staff at Baylor offer comprehensive evaluation of female bladder and pelvic floor function, including urodynamics testing and cystoscopy.
 A broad spectrum of management and treatment options include:

 Urinary incontinence is often triggered by other diseases or problems that affect your body.
-Include:
+Including:

 Stress incontinence is a urine leakage that happens during activity that causes pressure on the bladder such as laughing, coughing or sneezing.

 Urge incontinence is a urine leakage that occurs before a woman has a chance to get to the restroom in response to an urge to urinate.
 Women with this type of leakage may also experience frequent urge to urinate.